viamrobotics/docs/docs/program/apis/sessions.md

 For example, if you use Viam's module registry to [add modular resources to your robot](/extend/modular-resources/), the clients of your robot in its lifetime will include the "model servers" you instantiate on your robot for individual resources.

 Viam's session management API is your built-in solution to manage this.
-Your client _of_ the session management API, in Go, maintains the session, telling the `viam-server` instance that it is still present every so often, or staying within the **heartbeat** window.
+Your client of the session management API can maintain the session, telling the `viam-server` instance that it is still present every so often, or staying within the **heartbeat** window.

 #### Heartbeats